-(a) Except as provided below, "agency's use" shall include land that is being used for agency work or operations, land that a local agency plans to use for agency work or operations pursuant to a written plan adopted by the local agency's governing board, or land that is disposed of to support agency work or operations.
+- (a) Except as provided below, "agency's use" shall include, but not be limited to, land that is being used for agency work or operations, land that a local agency plans to use for agency work or operations pursuant to a written plan adopted by the local agency's governing board, or land that is disposed of for agency work or operations. - (1) "Agency work or operations" includes, but is not limited to, utility sites; watershed property; land being used for conservation purposes; land for demonstration, exhibition, or educational purposes related to greenhouse gas emissions, property owned by a port that is used to support logistics uses, sites for broadband equipment or wireless facilities, buffer sites located near sensitive governmental uses, including, but not limited to, wastewater treatment plants, and waste disposal sites.

-- (1) "Agency work or operations" includes, but is not limited to, utility sites; watershed property; land being used for conservation purposes; land for demonstration, exhibition, or educational purposes related to greenhouse gas emissions, property owned by a port that is used to support logistics uses, sites for broadband equipment or wireless facilities, buffer sites located near sensitive governmental uses, including, but not limited to, wastewater treatment plants, and waste disposal sites. - Only land intended and, in fact, used in its entirety by a local agency for agency's use will qualify as agency's use.
-In cases where a local agency will only use a portion of land for agency's use, the local agency must comply with the SLA when disposing of the portion of land not being used for agency's use, even if revenue generated on that portion of the land is used to support the development on the portion of land that qualifies as agency's use.
-A local agency may issue an NOA that includes reasonable conditions or restrictions, as provided in section 202(a)(2)(D)(iv), noting that a portion of the land will be used for agency's use. - (3) Agency's use shall not include commercial or industrial uses or activities, including nongovernmental retail, entertainment, office development, or any such development designed to support the work and operations of an agency project.
+- (2) In cases where a local agency will only use a portion of land for agency's use, the local agency must comply with the SLA when disposing of the portion of land not being used for agency's use, even if revenue generated on that portion of the land is used to support the development on the portion of land that qualifies as agency's use.
+A local agency may issue an NOA that includes reasonable conditions or restrictions, as provided in section 202(a)(2)(D)(iv), noting that a portion of the land will be used for agency's use. - (3) Agency's use shall not include commercial or industrial uses or activities, including nongovernmental retail, entertainment, or office development.
 Property disposed of for the purpose of investment or generation of revenue shall not be considered necessary for agency's use. - (4) In the case of a local agency that is a district, excepting those whose primary mission or purpose is to supply the public with a transportation system, agency's use may include commercial or industrial uses or activities, including nongovernmental retail, entertainment, or office development, or may be used for the sole purpose of investment or generation of revenue if either (a) such use directly furthers the express purpose of the district's work or operations, or (b) such use is expressly authorized by a statute governing the district, provided the district complies with Government Code section 54233.5 where applicable.
-Also, the district's governing body must take action in a public meeting declaring that the use of the site meets one of these two requirements. - (b) Land that a local agency disposes of, and which was acquired by a local agency pursuant to the Eminent Domain Law, Code of Civil Procedure section 1240.010 et seq., shall also constitute agency's use, as defined in section 104 of these Guidelines, under either of the following conditions: - (1) The land is transferred to another property owner for the purpose of mitigating impacts to the transferee property owner resulting from the local agency's development project. - (2) The local agency acquired the land for the express purpose of transferring the land to another entity with eminent domain authority. - (c) Notice of Disposition for Agency's Use: A local agency that plans to dispose of land for agency's use shall provide documentation that the land meets the definition of agency's use in Section 104(a) to HCD at least 30 days prior to disposition.
+Also, the district's governing body must take action in a public meeting declaring that the use of the site meets one of these two requirements. - (b) Land that a local agency disposes of pursuant to the Eminent Domain Law, Code of Civil Procedure section 1240.010 et seq., shall also constitute agency's use, as defined in section 104 of these Guidelines, under either of the following conditions: - (1) The land is transferred to another property owner for the purpose of mitigating impacts to the transferee property owner resulting from the local agency's project. - (2) The local agency acquired the land for the express purpose of transferring the land to another entity. - (c) Notice of Disposition for Agency's Use: A local agency that plans to dispose of land for agency's use shall provide documentation that the land meets the definition of agency's use in Section 104(a) to HCD at least 30 days prior to disposition.
 A local agency that is using or plans to use the land for agency's use but is not disposing of the land, as defined in Section 102(i) of these Guidelines, is not required to send documentation to HCD.

-Note: Authority cited: Government Code section 54221, subdivisions (b)(1), (c)(1), (c)(1)(2)(A), (c)(1)(B).
+Note: Authority cited: Government Code section 54221, subdivisions (b)(1), (c)(1), (c)(2)(A), (c)(2)(B).